KhizerMahmud/KhizerMahmud/README.md

 👋 Hi, I'm Khizer

-I'm a software engineer with a background in bioinformatics and professional experience at Capital One.
+I'm a software engineer with a background in biology and computer science and professional experience at Capital One.
 I specialize in backend development, infrastructure automation, and cloud-native solutions.

 At Capital One, I worked on fraud detection pipelines, a propriatary product for AWS Cloud cost-savings, test automation, and various AWS services like Lambda, Step Functions, EventBridge, and CloudWatch.